Login

 • Limited right of first refusal: the purchase price and other conditions of sale are laid down in advance.
 The current market value and any higher offers are not relevant to the sale.

-Good to know: contractual rights of first refusal do not apply in the case of a compulsory auction.
+Good to know: Good to know: contractual rights of first refusal do not apply in the case of a foreclosure auction.

 What do I need to bear in mind when signing a first refusal contract?